schneems/move_logic_to_controllers/README.md

       @product = Product.new(:name => 'sneakers')
     end

-Now refresh the page and you will see that the `name` field is pre populated with whatever name you entered into the `Product.new` in the controller.
+Now go back to [http://localhost:3000/products/new](http://localhost:3000/products/new) and you will see that the `name` field is pre populated with whatever name you entered into the `Product.new` in the controller.
 Go ahead and try changing the name and refreshing the page, you should see whatever you enter in our `products_controller.rb`.
 The same goes for price, add a price:

     def new
       @product = Product.new(:name => 'sneakers', :price => 10)